jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 (5) For the purpose only of calculating the non-parole period of a long-term notional single sentence,— (a) every short-term sentence (being a sentence imposed after the commencement date) within the notional single sentence must be treated as if it had a non-parole period of one-third of its length; and
   (ab)
+  (ab) every sentence in respect of which an order under section 86O(2) or 86R(3) of the Sentencing Act 2002 has been made must be treated as if it had a non-parole period equal to its full term; and
   (b) every long-term pre-cd sentence under which the offender is eligible for parole must be treated as if it had a non-parole period of the period represented by the time between the commencement of the sentence and the close of the date on which the offender is eligible to be released on parole from that sentence under section 89 of the Criminal Justice Act 1985; and
   (c) every pre-cd sentence under which the offender is not eligible for parole (including every short-term pre-cd sentence) must be treated as if it had a non-parole period of the period represented by the time between the commencement date of the sentence and the close of the date on which the offender must be released from that sentence (the sentence's final release date) under section 90 of the Criminal Justice Act 1985.